Learn how to filter by and read the time tracking column on monday boards using the platform API

 column Column! | The column the value belongs to. |

-duration Int | The total duration of the time tracker in seconds. |
+duration Int | The total tracked time, in seconds. |

 history [TimeTrackingHistoryItem!]! | The column's history. |